August Lederer

 August Lederer (3 May 1857 in Böhmisch Leipa (Austria-Hungary) – 30 April 1936 in Vienna), was an Austrian industrialist and art collector whose art collection was looted by Nazis.
 He helped promote the artists of the Vienna Secession, notably Gustav Klimt.

 Biography

-In 1892 Lederer married Serena Pulitzer (1867–1943).
+In 1892, Lederer married Serena Pulitzer (1867–1943).

 With a business empire built on distilleries, the Lederer family became the second wealthiest in Vienna, using their fortune to support artists and acquire art, notable of the Vienna Secession.
+To complete the artistic claim, the furnishings of the residence had been entrusted to Eduard Josef Wimmer-Wisgrill und produced by the Wiener Werkstätte founded by Josef Hoffmann and Koloman Moser.

-In 1912 the Lederers met Egon Schiele, who that year spent with them in Gy euxr a memorable Christmas, and became particularly friends with their son Erich, whom he painted and drew several times.
+In 1912, the Lederers met Egon Schiele, who spent that year's Christmas with them in Györ, becoming friends with their son Erich, whom he painted and drew several times.

 Art collection

 The Lederer's art collection was the largest and most important private collection of Gustav Klimt.

 Lederer acquired the Beethoven Frieze from Carl Reininghaus in 1915.

 Their relationship with Klimt was very friendly, intimate to the point that Elisabeth Franziska Lederer, born in 1894, was able to affirm during the Nazi period to be the adulterous daughter of the painter and to receive in 1940 a certificate of filiation establishing that she was only "Half-Jewish", while her two brothers, Erich and Fritz, were considered full Jews.

 Gustav Klimt painted Portrait of Elisabeth Lederer between 1914 and 1916 for the Lederer family.